chef/chef-web-docs/content/chef_client_security.md

 Use following client.rb settings to manage TLS/SSL certificate preferences:

 local_key_generation
-:Whether the Chef Infra Server or Chef Infra Client generates the private/public key pair.
+: Whether the Chef Infra Server or Chef Infra Client generates the private/public key pair.
 When `true`, Chef Infra Client generates the key pair, and then sends the public key to the Chef Infra Server.
 Default value: `true`.

 ssl_ca_file
-:The file in which the OpenSSL key is saved.
+: The file in which the OpenSSL key is saved.
 Chef Infra Client generates this setting automatically and most users do not need to modify it.

 ssl_ca_path
-:The path to where the OpenSSL key is located.
+: The path to where the OpenSSL key is located.
 Chef Infra Client generates this setting automatically and most users do not need to modify it.

 ssl_client_cert
-:The OpenSSL X.509 certificate used for mutual certificate validation.
+: The OpenSSL X.509 certificate used for mutual certificate validation.
 This setting is only necessary when mutual certificate validation is configured on the Chef Infra Server.
 Default value: `nil`.

 ssl_client_key
-:The OpenSSL X.509 key used for mutual certificate validation.
+: The OpenSSL X.509 key used for mutual certificate validation.
 This setting is only necessary when mutual certificate validation is configured on the Chef Infra Server.
 Default value: `nil`.

 `ssl_verify_mode`<
-:Set the verify mode for HTTPS requests.
+: Set the verify mode for HTTPS requests.
 Use `:verify_none` to do no validation of TLS/SSL certificates.
 Use `:verify_peer` to do validation of all TLS/SSL certificates, including the Chef Infra Server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in a Chef Infra Client run.
 This is the recommended setting.

 Depending on how OpenSSL is configured, the `ssl_ca_path` may need to be specified.
 Default value: `:verify_peer`.</p>

 verify_api_cert
-:Verify the TLS/SSL certificate on the Chef Infra Server.
+: Verify the TLS/SSL certificate on the Chef Infra Server.
 When `true`, Chef Infra Client always verifies the TLS/SSL certificate.
 When `false`, Chef Infra Client uses the value of `ssl_verify_mode` to determine if the TLS/SSL certificate requires verification.
 Default value: `false`.

 ### Knife Subcommands